-Figure 3 shows an example of the rear view of the Block and File (Unified) VNX7500 platform configuration having a dual 1U SPS, an SPE with two storage processors (SP A and B, each SP includes a management module and three I/O modules), four Data Mover enclosures (with two Data Movers per enclosure), and two Control Stations.
-Each Data Mover includes a management module and one I/O module.
+Figure 3 shows an example of the rear view of the Block and File (Unified) VNX5700 platform configuration having a dual 1U SPS, an SPE with two storage processors (SP A and B, each SP includes a management module and two I/O modules), two Data Mover enclosures (with two Data Movers per enclosure), and two Control Stations.
+Each Data Mover includes a management module and two I/O modules.

-You use a dual 2U SPS when a 4U DAE with Flash drives is used in a Vault drive configuration.
+Use a dual 2U SPS when a 4U DAE with Flash drives is used in a Vault drive configuration.
 Otherwise, the dual 1U SPS is used with the 2U or 3U DAE as the Vault drive.

-Figure 3 Example of a Block and File (Unified) VNX7500 platform (rear view)
+Figure 3 Example of a Block and File VNX5700 platform (rear view)

-Note: Figure 3 on page 9 shows only the VNX7500 platform components.
+Note: Figure 3 shows only the VNX5700 platform components.
 The DAEs are not shown.

-The 6-Gb/s SAS I/O module is always located in slot 0 of SP A and SP B.)
+The 6-Gb/s SAS I/O module is always located in slot 0 of SP A and SP B.

 Note: In the example storage processor enclosure in Figure 3 on page 9, the first FC I/O module is located in slot 4 and the second FC is located in slot 3.
 As a rule, the second FC is in slot 3 when assembled at the factory.
-However, if your Block and File (Unified) VNX7500 platform did not come from the factory this way, you can install the FC I/O module in slots 1, 2, or 3.
+However, if your Block and File (Unified) VNX5700 platform did not come from the factory this way, you can install the FC I/O module in slots 1, 2, or 3.